javorszky/adventofcode2022/day7/readme.md

 Find the smallest directory that, if deleted, would free up enough space on the filesystem to run the update.
 What is the total size of that directory?

 ### Solution

+Same as above, except needed a tiny math setup to figure out what's the minimum space we need to free up.
+For that we need the size of the root directory.

+Then had to make a copy of the "at most" filter from part 1 to be at least minimum size, which gave me a list of directories with at least that much size.

+Then I sorted the slice with a custom function which compared the sizes of each element in ascending order, and then grabbed the first element which is the smallest sized directory at least the size we need.